koksianchong2/monday-omnichannel/README.md

 ### SMS FAQ
 1. **Can I get Test Credits ?**

-You can get 20 FREE credits and credits are valid for 14 days.
-Subject to approval.
+You can get 20 FREE credits and credits.
 Please note that once you make a top-up, the free credits will be removed.

 2. **Can I send international messages?**